Skip to content

 // output

-$ Hello world from parallel region
+$ Hello world from the parallel region

-Hello world from parallel region
+Hello world from the parallel region

 ..